baileyherbert/envato.php/README.md

 - This client does **not** disable SSL.
 It ships with a Certificate Authority bundle and uses this bundle to verify the Envato API's SSL certificate, instead of relying on the system's often-unavailable certificate.

-- Major overhauls to response objects and OAuth are planned in a future `3.0` release.

 ## Installation

 Include this into your project using Composer.
 It will be autoloaded.